TULiberalArts/History/pages/graduate.md

 # meta-data variables
 title: Graduate
 description: >-
+  Earn a master’s or PhD in History, or consider concentrating in public history.
+Learn more about admissions, being a teaching assistant, earning fellowships, completing your dissertation, being a part-time instructor, and attending an annual conference at the College of Liberal Arts at Temple University.
 keywords: 'graduate studies, masters, phd, teachers assistant, fellowships, grants, resources'
 # custom variables
 sidebar: true